-This is ALL about creating boundaries and deciding who you want to work with and who you DON’T want to work with.
+The next part of my sales and mindset tips is ALL about creating boundaries and deciding who you want to work with and who you DON’T want to work with.

 Let me ask you a question… How many times have you taken on a client that doesn’t pay you much, yet is the BIGGEST pain in the butt?

 Have you ever thought that maybe it was because YOU didn’t qualify them properly?

 I know we all want more leads and more sales, but just because someone shows a little interest in working with you does not mean they’re the client from heaven.

 Personally, I could have avoided a lot of client-from-hell problems had I known when to say NO and if I had a solid qualification system in place.